Daniel C. Dennett’s Four Competences

 The Popperian agent can further improve within its lifetime by learning models of its world.
 Generating data from these models can be used for planning, or to produce low dimensional representations of the environment.

-In this article, we took a quick look at Daniel C. Dennett’s four grades of competence.
-They describe four progressively competent intelligences, that learn through successive applications of trial and error learning.
+Daniel C. Dennett’s four grades of competence describe four progressively competent intelligences, that each learn through successive applications of trial and error learning.

 It allows understanding of the asymptotic performance and sample efficiency of learning algorithms and highlights two useful dimensions of intelligent agents - what data they use and what they learn from this data.